PrzemekHytros/Portfolio/Soap/README.md

 My works with SOAPUI:
 - Soap projects
 - Verification of applications and answers
-- Working with TestSuites, TestCases and TestSteps
+- TestSuites with Test Cases, Load Tests, Security Tests